Andrebtk/QuantRNG/README.md

 - Generates random numbers using a quantum circuit implemented in Qiskit.
 - Utilizes quantum phenomena like superposition and measurement to ensure randomness.
-- Supports customization from 0 to n (depending on your machine)
+- Supports customization between two integer.

 ## Getting Started